Grand New England Cruise

 The Farnsworth Museum features the permanent collection, “Maine in America,” which focuses on Maine artists and The Wyeth Center.
 The Farnsworth Art Museum is one of only two centers in the country dedicated to the three generations of Wyeths: N.C., Andrew, and James Wyeth.

-Activity Level: Low | ADA ACCESSIBLE: Yes
+Activity Level: Low - Moderate | ADA Accessible: Yes

-- Former North End/ "Little Italy"- Learn about the transformation of the area since the 1970s and stop at The Hill to view Little Italy's preserved historic buildings, some dating back to the 1700s
+- Former North End/ "Little Italy"- Learn about the transformation of the area since the 1970s and stop at The Hill to view Little Italy's preserved historic buildings, some dating back to the 1700s.

 - Little Harbor - View the secret cove and the back channel.
-Hop off your bike for a short walk to the river and hear about the Wentworth Coolidge Mansion and a former visitor, George Washington
+Hop off your bike for a short walk to the river and hear about the Wentworth Coolidge Mansion and a former visitor, George Washington.

-- Prescott Park - Learn about the Prescott Sister's transformation of the area into a waterfront park
+- Prescott Park - Learn about the Prescott Sister's transformation of the area into a waterfront park.

-- Former Frank Jones Brewery Lane – Listen to a story about the King of Ale
+- Former Frank Jones Brewery Lane – Listen to a story about the King of Ale.

-- New Sculpture Garden at Bohenko Park – View the new Portsmouth 400th sculpture Endeavor and the steampunk art sculpture
+- New Sculpture Garden at Bohenko Park – View the new Portsmouth 400th sculpture Endeavor and the steampunk art sculpture.

 Discover more than 350 years of history, from the area’s indigenous past to the present day, as you explore the oldest neighborhood in New Hampshire to be settled by Europeans, and the earliest neighborhood remaining in Portsmouth.
 Upon arrival, you will be given a brief orientation of the neighborhood and a map detailing the historic houses you may visit.

 Enjoy a self-guided exploration of these historic houses on original sites, including elegant mansions, working-class homes, a colonial tavern that welcomed Patriots and Loyalists, and a 1940s corner store.
 Additionally, explore nearly a dozen heirloom gardens showcasing period design.
 Meet knowledgeable guides and costumed role players who can recount the stories of the families who lived here over the centuries, and watch artisans and tradespeople demonstrate the traditional arts, including coopering, weaving, and hearth cooking.
-Historical Interpreters are available at most houses to answer any questions you may have.
+Historical interpreters are available at most houses to answer any questions you may have.

 Activity Level: Moderate | ADA Accessible: Partial